 The plugs must be installed in the engine with the proper torque.
 Note that if the torque is too low, the plugs may come loose due to combustion gas leakage or vibration, potentially damaging the engine and the plugs.

 In contrast, if the torque is too high, the crimping between the insulator and the housing may become loose, compromising the seal’s integrity or breaking the mounting screw thread.

-Engine misfire is when one of your cylinders isn’t firing correctly.
+An engine misfire is when one of your cylinders isn’t firing correctly.
 The cylinders are where your car’s power comes from.